Cluster ballooning: Notable flights and balloonists

 On September 2, 2020, illusionist David Blaine reached 24900 ft via 52 helium-filled balloons, suspended by harness attached to a cable routed through his sleeve to appear as if holding the balloons by one hand.
 He had all necessary licenses and permissions, carried an oxygen supply, ADS-B transponder, and remote control of ballast and balloon-popping squibs.
 He released himself from the balloons and free-fell until his parachute automatically opened at 7000 ft.
 The balloon rig was then remotely piloted by the ground team to a safe recovery.

 Other applications

 Smaller balloon clusters consisting of several toy balloons are sometimes used for creating flying light effects by using them as a carrier for lightsticks or other small light sources.
 They can be also used for other amateur scientific experiments, such as making aerial photographs or atmospheric measurements.

 Such toy balloons, with or without helium filling, are more readily available than bigger balloons.

+In 1975, students at the University of Connecticut built and flew the Lumpy blimp, the envelope of which contained three weather balloons.